-The on as of 2005 is in the Lut Desert in Iran at 70.7 degrees Celsius.
+The hottest place on Earth as of 2005 is in the Lut Desert in Iran at 70.7 degrees Celsius.
 This inviting region is abiotic – meaning without life; not even bacteria have been found.
 The specific hot zone, covering 480 square kilometers is called Gandom Beriyan (the toasted wheat).
-The high temperatures are party as a result of the dried, black which absorbs the heat of the desert – kind of like walking across a 480 kilometer bed of coals!
-Kilometers and kilometers of and sand fill corridors between high ridges of rock and 150 meter tall sand dunes.
+The high temperatures are party as a result of the dried, black lava rock which absorbs the heat of the desert sun – kind of like walking across a 480 kilometer bed of coals!
+Kilometers and kilometers of mountains and sand fill corridors between high ridges of rock and 150 meter tall sand dunes.

-Coming in at a distant second for is Death Valley in California reaching up to 56.6 degrees Celsius on occasion.
+Coming in at a distant second for hottest place on Earth is Death Valley in California reaching up to 56.6 degrees Celsius on occasion.
 El Azizia in Northern Africa reached a blistering 66 degrees Celsius in 1922.